Voynich Manuscript Solved? A Linguist Thinks He’s Figured Out What Language It’s In, So That’s A Start

-The Voynich Manuscript, a book of illustrations and text in a bizarre language that no one has been able to make sense of, may have finally been solved, The Guardian reports.
+The Voynich manuscript, a book of illustrations and text in a bizarre language that no one has been able to make sense of, may have finally been solved, The Guardian reports.
 Or at least, researchers believe they’ve figured out what language it’s in, as a starting point.

-The Manuscript, for those not familiar, is a book, believed to date to the 15th century, whose meaning has eluded researchers for centuries.
-It contains illustrations of nude women, of animals (some real, some apparently imaginary), of plants (some real, some apparently imaginary), and a text that makes no sense to anyone who has ever tried to read it.
+The manuscript, for those not familiar, is a book believed to date to the 15th century, whose meaning has eluded researchers for centuries.
+It contains illustrations of nude women, animals (some real, some apparently imaginary), plants (some real, some apparently imaginary), and a text that makes no sense to anyone who has ever tried to read it.

-The text somewhat resembles Hebrew, though is written from left to right (not right-to-left, like Hebrew).
-The text also contains linguistic descriptors that have convinced researchers that it’s an actual language, and not a random series of pen strokes designed to mimic a language.
+The text somewhat resembles Hebrew, though is written from left to right (not right to left, like Hebrew).
+The text also contains linguistic descriptors that have convinced researchers that it’s an actual language and not a random series of pen strokes designed to mimic a language.

 Other than that, they don’t have much.